Search for Important Questions

 1. Discuss the definition, nature and scope of Administrative Law.

-3. What is Natural Justice?
-Discuss certain rules of Natural Justice.
+3. What is Lokpal?
+Discuss functions of Lokpal.

 1. Define Administrative Law.
 Discuss its nature and scope.